-The 2018 Best Mac Cleaner Software (and why you need one)
+The Best Mac Cleaner Software for 2020 (and Why You Need One)

 Starting with macOS Sierra, Apple offered an elegant space-clearing solution feature, Optimized Storage.

 Optimized Storage in macOS Sierra and later can save space by storing your content in the cloud and making it available on demand.
 To make room for more storage, it automatically saves files, photos, movies, and email attachments to the cloud.

 Each file stays right where you last saved it, and downloads when you open it.
 Files that you’ve used recently remain on your Mac, along with optimized versions of your photos.

 This feature helps you deal with junk like duplicates, old email attachments and downloads — and automatically examines them to delete the files or move them to the cloud.

 The result of the optimization is more free space on your hard drive, but several gigabytes of cloud storage taken up, which you could’ve used for other things.

 While Optimized Storage is an amazing built-in feature, it doesn’t help many users who use their Mac for data intensive tasks.